 I submitted a Written Feedback/ Video Feedback request.
 How do I find my feedback document/video?

-For Written Feedback: Once a writing consultant completes their feedback, you will receive an automated email with a Word doc attachment containing your feedback.
+Once a writing consultant completes their feedback, you will receive an automated email containing a Word doc attachment.
 You can also access your feedback file directly from our online schedule:

 Important: Make sure that you download and open the file on a computer (rather than a phone) because Track Changes comments may not appear correctly on a phone or in preview mode.

 - Once you’ve downloaded and opened the file, you will find the video link and password in the consultant’s introductory note, either at the top of the first page or in the first marginal comment (you may need to click to expand the comment).

 - To watch your video, paste the feedback link from your document into the search bar.
 Then, enter the password when prompted.